-When YouTube was founded, the goal was for it to be a dating site, but it soon metamorphosed into the video content giant we know it to be today.
+YouTube was launched in 2005 by Jawed Karim, Steve Chen, and Chad Hurley.
+When it was founded, the goal was for it to be a dating site, but it soon metamorphosed into the video content giant we know it today.

 Google noticed YouTube’s potential and eventually bought the company in 2006 for $1.65 billion.

 At the time, YouTube had only 65 employees and had not monetized yet.

 Today, the company employs no less than 5,000 people, and it gets most of its money from ad revenue.

 YouTube has grown extensively since its launch, and now more than a billion people use the platform to share and view content.